Add Subtitles to Video to Grow Your Audience and Boost ROI

 Captions, Subtitles, Translation – explained

-In our workflow, where the source video is usually in English, captions (or closed captions) are also referred to as English subtitles, and are English language text, created by a machine or human transcriber.
+In our workflow, where the source video is usually in English, captions (open or closed captions) are also referred to as English subtitles, and are English language text, created by a human transcriber.

-The transcribed file must be formatted correctly, so that when the text is imported into the video editing software, it fits on screen correctly.
+The transcribed file must be formatted correctly, so that when the text is imported into the video editing software, or online platform such as YouTube or Vimeo, it fits on screen correctly.
 There are several types of file – we generally use SRT files.